Skip to content

 WMU Team Air Race Classic, Inc.

-The Air Race Classic Team at Western Michigan University is composed of four inspired women pilots - Caroline, Olivia, Hunter, and Marie.
-The Air Race Classic’s annual all women cross country race will take place June 17th-20th and will start in Fairhope, Alabama, with a terminus in Spokane, Washington.
+The Air Race Classic Team at Western Michigan University is composed of six inspired women pilots - Josey, Caroline, Varya, Lorelai, Evelyn and Ava.
+The Air Race Classic’s annual all women cross country race will take place June 23-26, 2026.
+This year’s race will highlight the aviation heritage and vibrant communities of Illinois, launching from East Alton, IL, continuing through 8 stops, then concluding in Mount Vernon, IL.

 Air Race Classic Inc. has a goal to encourage and educate current and future women pilots while preserving and promoting the tradition of pioneering women in aviation.
 Our team’s goal is to perpetuate this mission throughout the WMU community.
 As young, aspiring female pilots, we look forward to participating in this exciting and historic experience.
 We work to include and encourage students to thrive in all stages of training, creating a competitive environment where female pilots can prosper at WMU, and to pursue collaboration with WAI, ALPA, and AHP to involve more students in our RSO.